List of non-coherent units of measurement: Cord and rick

 The cord is a unit of measure of dry volume used in Canada and the United States to measure firewood and pulpwood.
-A cord is the amount of wood that, when "ranked and well stowed" (arranged so pieces are aligned, parallel, touching and compact), occupies a volume of 128 cuft.
+A cord is the amount of wood that, when "ranked and well stowed" (arranged so pieces are aligned, parallel, touching and compact), occupies a volume of 128 ft3.
 This corresponds to a well-stacked woodpile, 4 feet deep by 4 feet high by 8 feet wide (122 cm × 122 cm × 244 cm), or any other arrangement of linear measurements that yields the same volume.
 A more unusual measurement for firewood is the "rick" or face cord.
 It is stacked 16 in deep with the other measurements kept the same as a cord, making it 1/3 of a cord; however, regional variations mean that its precise definition is non-standardized.

 Twenty-foot equivalent unit

 The twenty-foot equivalent unit is the volume of the smallest standard shipping container.
-It is equivalent to 1360 cuft.
+It is equivalent to 1172 ft3.
 Larger intermodal containers are commonly described in multiples of TEU, as are container ship capacities.